lunfardo314/lunfardo314.github.io/README.md

 There are no blocks, no proposers, no validators, and no global mempool.
 Every token holder writes the ledger through deterministic validity constraints.
 This restores write access as a universal right rather than a privilege gated by miners, committees, leader elections, or validator roles.
 The protocol is largely defined by transaction validity rules alone.

 Consensus resolves conflicting ledger updates — double-spends.
-It arises through selfish yet cooperative DAG building, where nodes extend a shared UTXO graph and collectively gravitate toward the branch whose coverage dominates the DAG.
+It arises through selfish yet cooperative DAG building, where users through nodes extend a shared UTXO graph and collectively gravitate toward the branch whose coverage dominates the DAG.
 Inflation incentives ensure continuous participation: every transaction generates new tokens proportional to the funds moved.

-Sequencers are token holders with voluntary, permissionless responsibilities: propagating and endorsing transactions, issuing branch transactions representing interim ledger states, and participating in VRF-driven branch inflation bonuses.
+**Sequencers** are token holders with voluntary, permissionless responsibilities: propagating and endorsing transactions of peers with their transactions, issuing branch transactions representing interim ledger states, and participating in VRF-driven branch inflation bonuses.
 Their discretion is never exclusive — users may target multiple sequencers, and multiple sequencers may pull the same external transactions.
 Because past cones overlap heavily, no sequencer controls ordering.
 Sequencers do not write on behalf of users; they assist propagation.
 Users retain full write authority through their own transactions.

 UTXO determinism eliminates MEV at the base layer.